yannicktamko/NSI-SQL-PROJECT/README.md

 # NSI-SQL-PROJECT
-# 🌍 Travel Agency Simulation
+# 🌍 Travel Agency Simulation - 2023/2024 - Yannick Tamko, Maxime Sempels

 A Python + Kivy + SQLite travel booking simulation where users can create an account, log in, and book their dream trip — complete with a generated PDF itinerary.